 - Concentrate separately on different aspects of your playing with assistance from the “Wizard.”
-From soloing with proper phrasing and “feel” (the best notes are included automatically) to accompanying a soloist with confidence and authority.Tip: Try muting out one of the accompaniment parts such as the piano or guitar part and play along to the Soloist in a supportive role - it’s fun!
+From soloing with proper phrasing and “feel” (the best notes are included automatically) to accompanying a soloist with confidence and authority.Tip: Try muting out one of the tracks such as the piano or guitar track and play along to the Soloist in a supportive role - it’s fun!

 - Use the Soloist track to record another part in addition to the Melody and other parts provided by Band-in-a-Box.

 - Generate a Soloist on chords/keys that you would like to practice.
 Band-in-a-Box will play and solo with you all day without getting bored.
 For example, if you want to work on your II-V7-I progressions (“two-five-one”), you can just type the chords you want, and generate a solo to play over those changes.
 As the solo plays, you see the notation, can you can sight read along.
 Pressing the “Loop Screen” checkbox on the notation will loop the notation the screen so you can master each 4-bar phrase (II-V-I) and then move ahead to the next one!